johann-solo/oliveandmango.github.io/site/content/blog/2018-07-24-zucchini-fritters.md

 1. Once your zucchini is grated squeeze/wring out the water from it using paper towels, or a clean dish towel or cheesecloth.
 This is a very important step to avoid soggy fritters.
 Squeeze out as much water as possible, then squeeze one more time for good measure.

-2. In a large bowl, mix together the ‘dry’ zucchini, flour (see notes), eggs, onion powder, garlic powder, and pepper and just a pinch of salt as salt will draw more water from the zucchini.
+2. In a large bowl, mix together the ‘dry’ zucchini, flour (see notes), eggs, onion powder, garlic powder, scallions, onions if using, all the fresh herbs and pepper and just a pinch of salt as salt will draw more water from the zucchini.
 (I usually sprinkle a little salt on them after they come out of the frying pan not before)

 3. Heat a large skillet over medium heat (non-stick is helpful), then add 1 Tbsp of olive oil or coconut or or cooking fat of choice (you’ll use 1 Tbsp per batch)

-4. Scoop the mixture in a heaping Tbsp, roll into a ball and then flatten in your hands to make a patty (you can use a cookie scoop for consistency as well)
+4. Scoop the mixture in a heaping Tbsp, roll into a ball and then flatten in your hands to make a patty (you can use a cookie scoop for consistency as well).
+Dust with flour and it's ready to be pan fried (this is optional)

 5. Gently place them into the hot skillet and then gently press down to flatten further with a wide spatula.
 Pan fry until golden brown approx 2-3 minutes and then carefully flip using a wide spatula.
 Fry on the second side another 2-3 minutes until golden brown, lowering heat a bit if necessary.